RestAuth/server/doc/config/all-config-values.rst

 Default: ``'RestAuth.backends.django_orm.DjangoGroupBackend'``

 The backend to use to store groups.
+Please see :ref:`group-backends` for a more comprehensive description of available backends.
 The default is the only backend shipping with RestAuth, but other backends may be available elsewhere.

 If you need a custom backend to store groups, please see :doc:`/developer/backends`.